essteer/masquer/README.md

 ## Overview

-Use `masquerade` to obtain any combination of a random user-agent, referer or header data template, then use this with a library like [`requests`](https://github.com/psf/requests) to control the session data you send to other services.
+Use `masquer` to obtain any combination of a random user-agent, referer or header data template, then use this with a library like [`requests`](https://github.com/psf/requests) to control the session data you send to other services.

 The user-agent data is drawn from [this list](https://www.useragents.me/) of the most common desktop user-agents, and referer data is taken from [this list](https://gs.statcounter.com/search-engine-market-share/desktop/worldwide) of search engines with the largest global market share.